Section I specialist school — the platform drafts your pack | EHCP Clarity

 • "Section 41 list is closed" — the section 41 list is updated regularly; check the current gov.uk list before assuming.

-• "You should try mainstream first" — only sustainable where there is reasonable prospect; do not let LA force tried-and-failed cycle.
+• "You should try mainstream first" — only sustainable where there is reasonable prospect; do not let local authority force tried-and-failed cycle.

 Frequently asked questions